leonard84/tech-poker/Readme.md

 ## How to Deploy?

-Just create a Account at [Render](https://render.com) and a Docker project there.
+Just create a Account at [Render](https://render.com) and a Docker (Web Service) project there.

-After linking this repo to the project, you just need to set the 'Docker Command' in the settings to:<br>
+After linking this repo to the project, you just need to do two steps to make the app run:<br>
-`java -jar -Dspring.profiles.active=render /app/techpoker.jar`
+- Set the 'Docker Command' in the settings to: `java -jar /app/techpoker.jar`.
+- Set the environment variable `SPRING_PROFILES_ACTIVE=render`.

 That should be all to build successful on Render.